-School trips & Driver amp; educational visits
+School trips & Ducational visits

 The TA team often accompany students on trips or visits, either acting as an additional member of staff or to provide specific support for students with special educational needs.
 Encouraging all students to participate in trips and visits is an important part of the school's inclusive ethos.